-There are probably quite a few apps on your Mac that operate int he background, and spin up when you start your computer up.
-Those are startup (or login) items, and while they're meant for convenience, some can be unruly.
+There are probably a few apps on your Mac that run in the background and come up when you start your computer.
+These are called startup (or login) items, and while they're meant to be convenient, some of them can be unruly.

-It's easy to see how there are apps that would benefit from running at startup.
-Calendars should be syncing in the background, and if you have a third-party app for managing the health of your computer, it should also be proactively starting up when you boot your computer.
+It's easy to see that there are Mac startup programs that you would benefit from.
+For example, Calendars should sync in the background, and if you have an app that manages the health of your computer, it should also proactively launch when you start your device.

-Here, we'll tell you how to manage startup programs Mac computers don't need and tell you about a few ways to manage your system better.
+In this article, we'll tell you how to get rid of startup apps that Mac computers don't need, and give you a few ways to better manage your system.

 What are Mac startup programs?